12 Air To Air Heat Exchanger FAQs Answered By Experts

 Yes.
 An air to air heat exchanger is a closed loop cooling system that is only suitable for a sealed enclosure.
 Models are available to suit NEMA 12, 4, and 4X enclosures.

 7. Can They Handle Wash Downs?

-A NEMA type 4 or 4X air to air heat exchanger is suitable for use in environments where it is necessary to hose down equipment and to use cleaning chemicals.
+A NEMA type 4 or 4X air to air heat exchanger is suitable for use in environments where it is necessary to hose down equipment and use cleaning chemicals.

 8. Can I Use Them To Replace Fans In An Enclosure?

 Not directly.
 The principle behind fan cooling is to remove heat by blowing ambient air through an enclosure, whereas an air to air heat exchanger is a closed loop cooling system that requires a sealed enclosure.
 If the enclosure that is being fan-cooled is suitable for sealing, then it may be possible to install an air to air heat exchanger.